nicolabergamaschi/ComfyUI-ZDefocus-pro/README.md

 # Z-Defocus Pro (Aperture + Visualise) for ComfyUI

+---- This node has been completly vibe-coded by Claude in order to recreate a similar tool
+     to ZDefocus in Nuke.
+The aim is to be able to define the level of Depth of field based on a normalised depth-map.
+THIS NODE IS BY NO MEAN PERFECT and I woudl really appriciate the support and collaboration of whoever would like to refine it and fix it, I just started my journey and aeger to learn from seasoned developers ----

 Depth-based defocus node with:
 - **Aperture control (f-number)** for realistic DoF behavior.
 - **Visualiser overlay** (green=in focus, blue=near blur, red=far blur).